ibm-cloud-docs/power-iaas/pricing.md

-You can generate an estimate of the resources on the {{site.data.keyword.cloud_notm}} catalog for IBM {{site.data.keyword.powerSys_notm}}.
-The estimated cost might differ from the actual cost when you purchase the {{site.data.keyword.cloud_notm}} infrastructure or instances.
-The actual cost might include discounts and promotion codes.
+You can generate an estimate of the resources for IBM {{site.data.keyword.powerSys_notm}}.
+The estimated cost might differ from the actual cost when you purchase the infrastructure or instances due to discounts and promotion codes.
 For more information, see [Generating an estimate for IBM Power Virtual Server](/docs/power-iaas?topic=power-iaas-generating-an-estimate).